-Prunus angustifolia, or Sand Hill plum is native in much of Kansas.
+Prunus angustifolia, or Sandhill plum, is native to much of Kansas.
 It is the most common wild plum in western Kansas.
-They are found striving on sandy prairies where they are very effective in stopping blowing sand.
-Sand hill plum is similar to American plum, both forms thickets from roots suckers.
-There are other hybrid varieties of the American plum such as Chickasaw plum, Shiro or Santa Rosa plum.
+They are found striving on sandy prairies, where they are very effective in stopping blowing sand.
+Sandhill plum is similar to the American plum, both forms thickets from roots suckers.
+There are other hybrid varieties of the American plum, such as Chickasaw plum, Shiro, or Santa Rosa plum.

-This is an important step in jam or jelly making process.
-To test if your jam or jelly has reached setting point, drop a teaspoonful onto a cold saucer (from the freezer cold).
+This is an important step in the jam or jelly-making process.
+To test if your jam or jelly has reached the setting point, drop a teaspoonful onto a cold saucer (from the freezer cold).
 Leave for 1 minute, then push the jam or jelly with the tip of the finger.
 If it wrinkles, it’s ready to pour into jars.
 If not, continue to cook and test every couple of minutes.

 Sterilizing jars before canning:

-It’s important to sterilize the jars and bottle that you use for storing your jams or jellies.
-Anything that contaminates your food inside, will cause it to spoil quickly.
-They could be sterilized in the oven or in the dishwasher.
+It’s important to sterilize the jars and bottles that you use for storing your jams or jellies.
+Anything that contaminates your food inside will cause it to spoil quickly.
+They could be sterilized in the oven or the dishwasher.
 I sterilize mine in a large shallow pan with water with jars sitting upside down in the pan.
-The steam gets inside of the jars and I let them scald for 10 minutes.
+The steam gets inside of the jars, and I let them scald for 10 minutes.

 - De-stem and wash the plums.
 Put them in a large, heavy-bottomed pot and add an inch or so of water.